azerion/bluestack-sdk-ios/upgrading.md

 ## Upgrading to 2.6

-- Implemented new feature in MAdveriseAdserver (MAS) that tracks the user's face to determine if he is really watching an ad (all formats except for native ad) or not , and for how long; this feature is optional, however to enable it, you need to include [umoove.framework] in your project , also you should notice that umoove is a dynamic library so you need to make sure that it s included in **"Embedded Binaries"** as well as **"Linked Frameworks and Librairies"**.
+- Implemented new **eyes tracking** feature in MAdveriseAdserver (MAS) that tracks the user's face to determine if he is really watching an ad (all formats except for native ad) or not , and for how long; this feature is optional, however to enable it, you need to include [umoove.framework] in your project , also you should notice that umoove is a dynamic library so you need to make sure that it s included in **"Embedded Binaries"** as well as **"Linked Frameworks and Librairies"**.
 Keep in mind that in order to track the user's face, the app will require the use of the device's camera , so dont forget to include **NSCameraUsageDescription** in your info.plist.

 ###### if you are not using cocoapods to install MNGAds then you should consider upgrading these libraries/frameworks: